Nobuyoshi-Lab/yolo-v8-playground/README.md

 3. Choose the size of the model: Nano, Small, Medium, Large, or Extra Large.
 4. Click on "File" or "URL" to select an input source (image or video file, or a URL pointing to an image or video).
 5. The app will process the input and display the results.
 The processed images or videos will be saved in the `runs` folder.

+# Credits

+This application is based on the [YOLOv8](https://github.com/ultralytics/ultralytics).
+All credit goes to the original authors.
+This repository is only a GUI to make it easier to use the model.